wanhakim/GenAIStudio/README.md

 If you're part of a team and want to provide a testing playground for your members, you'll need to set up GenAIStudio.
 This setup allows your team members to test and evaluate their pipelines in a sandbox environment without worrying about infrastructure management.

-However, if you already have access to an existing Studio instance, you can skip the setup process and move directly to the next section to begin working with your projects.
+However, if you already have access to an existing Studio instance, you can skip the setup process and move directly to the next section to begin working with your workflows.

 ### System Requirements
 ```